BOARD OF DIRECTORS

-All of us at the Maritime Explorium are committed to provide an enriched experience for children and their parents through a constructivist approach to learning.
+All of us at the Long Island Explorium are committed to provide an enriched experience for children and their parents through a constructivist approach to learning.
 We strive to provide an engaging experience that can only be achieved by the combined effort of a dedicated skilled team of employees and volunteers.

 Work for us